 5 Discussion

 The results described in section 4 confirm that riverBedDynamics can be coupled with a surface hydraulics flow solver, OverlandFlow in this case, to predict the evolution of bed surface properties at a watershed scale.
-This first version allows simulating bed changes at different degrees of complexity.
+This first version allows us to simulate bed changes at different degrees of complexities.
 For example, when using the bed load transport equation of Meyer-Peter & Müller (1948) only bed elevation can be considered.
 But, when selecting the equations of Parker (1990) or Wilcock & Crowe (2003) changes in surface and subsurface bed elevation and GSD can be tracked in time.
-Thus, our LEM (riverBedDynamics coupled to OverlandFlow) gives flexibility to the users to include or exclude certain processes depending on the specific prediction requirements.
+Thus, our LEM allows users to include or exclude certain processes depending on the specific prediction requirements.
 Our new component was developed using OverlandFlow but any flow solver available in Landlab can be used given the standardized components structure.
-For example, in very large watersheds, where local details are not as important as regional changes, the KinwaveOverlandFlowModel could be used with the consequent reduction of time simulation.
+For example, in very large watersheds, where local details are not as important as regional changes, the KinwaveOverlandFlowModel could be used with the consequent reduction of time simulations.
 If small scale information is required the OverlandFlow version of Adams et al. (2017) or the one modified by us may be required.
-Also, it could be possible that the assumptions (e.g., negligible contribution from the advection term of the shallow water equations, Bates et al., 2010; de Almeida et al., 2012) included in the core flow solver of Adams et al. (2017) may not be representative in a complex fluvial system and a new flow model needs to be developed.
+Also, it could be possible that the assumptions, like negligible contributions from the advection term of the shallow water equations(Bates et al., 2010; de Almeida et al., 2012), included in the core flow solver of Adams et al. (2017) may not be representative in a complex fluvial system and a new flow model needs to be developed.
 In any case, the structure of riverBedDynamics and any other Landlab component will allow an easy model integration.